uidaholib/spec-docs/content/tips-tricks/stockcertificates.md

 3. Spec employees can do some research about the company as well, if time allows.

 4. If the company is no longer in operation and was not acquired by another company, then the stock certificate cannot be redeemed.
 It may still have value as a collectible.
-If the company is still in business or was acquired by another company, it is possible that the stock certificate can still be redeemed.
+If the company is still in business or was acquired by another company that is still in business, it is possible that the stock certificate can still be redeemed.

 5. Spec employees can provide the patron with some additional resources regarding stock certificates.